ShellyYin96/PUI2018_yy2908/HW4_yy2908/CitibikeReview_ah4412.md

 Based on the data selected, an idea might be to examine if younger riders take more trips on weekends.
 Next, we would need a set of testable hypotheses and an alpha level.

 **NULL:** For weekend trips, the proportion of trips taken by riders born after 1990 is the same or smaller than the proportion of trips taken by riders born in or before 1990.
-_H0: proportion(younger) <= proportion(older)_
+_H0: proportion(younger) - proportion(older) <= 0_

 **ALT:** For weekend trips, the proportion of trips taken by riders born after 1990 is greater than the proportion of trips taken by riders born in or before 1990.
-_HA: proportion(younger) > proportion(older)_
+_HA: proportion(younger) - proportion(older) > 0_

 **Alpha level:** 0.05

 ## b.
 Verify that the data supports the project: i.e. if the data has the appropriate features (variables) to answer the question, and if the data was properly pre-processed to extract the needed values (there is some flexibility here since the test was not chosen yet).

 The data mostly supports the project.
 Gender and tripduration would be extraneous here (perhaps this was part of the author's original idea?).
 The only variables needed are starttime and birthyear.
 It looks like birthyear was correctly transformed to an indicator variable ('>1990') of 0 for born in/before 1990 and 1 for born after 1990.
 The first plot is a nice visualization of the data, though it still includes weekday information.
 The next step would be subsetting to only weekends and then calculating the proportion of younger and older riders.
 The proportion of older riders might be calculated as the mean of the indicator variable for '>1990'.
 Then the proportion of younger riders would be 1 - proportion(older).
+A plot of the proportion of rides taken by younger vs older riders on weekends might help as a visual.

 ## c.
 Choose an appropriate test to test H0 given the type of data, and the question asked.
 You can refer to the flowchart of statistical tests for this in the slides or Statistics in a Nutshell.

+An appropriate test would be the z test of difference of two proportions.
+Chi-square would have been equivalent had we only been looking for a non-directional difference in the proportions, but as the null hypothesis is directional, we must use the z test instead.